aEnki/portfolio/README.md

-# portfolio
+# Portfolio
 A portfolio that will showcase my work throughout the web development course.
+The portfolio must be responsive and work for all devices.

-# live page
+# Live page
 https://aenki.github.io/portfolio/